2005 EVENTS • MARCH

 they leave us with more than “fragmented memories and haunted dreams”

-before they’re finished, though – a handful of new releases would be
+before they’re finished, though – a handful of new releases

 far more satisfying for this devotee.